openstack/magnum/specs/resource-quotas.rst

 a.
 Ability to know current resource consumption.
 b.
 Ability to prohibit overuse by a project.
 c.
-Prevent situation where users in the project get starved because users in other project consume all the resource.
+Prevent situation where users in the project get starved because users in other project consume all the resources.
 Alice feels something like "Quota Management" would help to guarantee "fairness".
 d.
 Prevent DOS kind of attack, abuse or error by users where an excessive amount of resources are created.